GSOC members can attend geological field trips led by professional geologists.

 GSOC is organizing a one-day field trip to examine the Detroit stock's geology and mineralization on the reservoir's south side.
 Then, our attention turns to aspects of the Middle and Late Miocene Sardine Formation exposed about four miles north of Detroit.
 One stop examines a major northeast-trending Hoover fault exposed along East Humbug Creek.
 An array of white zeolites, quartz, or both outline the offset fracture planes in the adjacent rocks—spectacular, and participants can collect some mineral specimens from a deposit nearby.

-Yamhill County Wineries with Scott Burns August 28
+Yamhill County Wineries with Scott Burns Date TBA

 Scott Burns is planning to lead a one-day terroir trip to Yamhill County, Oregon in late summer.
 This will be a bus tour of three wineries and their associated geology.
 The trip will be run with a budgeting model designed to keep fees to a minimum.
 So come along and enjoy the fruits of the harvest!